Green Wave takes home nine medals in best performance since 2005

-Her first full-time collegiate assistant post came at Virginia for the 2008-09 season.
-During Robinson's three years on the staff, the Cavalier men's and women's teams won the Atlantic Coast Conference titles and advanced to the NCAA Championships each year.
+Her first full-time collegiate assistant post came at Virginia from 2008-11 During Robinson's three years on the staff, the Cavalier men's and women's teams won the Atlantic Coast Conference titles and advanced to the NCAA Championships each year.
 The UVA men posted a combined 30-3 dual meet record, finished ninth in the NCAAs in 2009, 10th in 2010 and eighth in 2011.
 The women's squad, meanwhile, tallied a cumulative 27-4 dual-meet mark while finishing 12th in the NCAAs in 2009, ninth in 2010 and 13th in 2011.

-Robinson's initial foray into collegiate coaching came as a graduate assistant at the University of the Pacific in Stockton, Calif., where she was responsible for training the men's and women's swimmers, recruiting of future student-athletes and aiding the head coach.
+Robinson's initial foray into collegiate coaching came as a graduate assistant at the University of the Pacific in Stockton, Calif., where she was responsible for aiding the head coach in both training and recruiting.
 The Tigers went 3-3 in dual meets during the 2008-09 season and finished fourth in the Big West Conference Championship.

-In addition to her responsibilities with the University, she also served as the school's Swim School Director, where she hired instructors, coordinated schedules for swimmers, handled payment and organized advertisements and promotions.
+In addition to her responsibilities with the team, she also served as the school's Swim School Director, where she hired instructors, coordinated schedules for swimmers, handled payment and organized advertisements and promotions while raising over $75,000 in gross profit to aid the team’s travel budget.

 Prior to her coaching career, Robinson was a star at the University of Texas from 2003-07 when she was an 11-time All-American, claimed the 200 yard fly title at the Big XII three times and served as team captain and recruiting coordinator in 2006-07.
 She earned a spot at the NCAA Championships every year as a Longhorn and helped Texas to four Top 10 finishes, including sixth-place showings in both 2005 and 2007.